mozilla/fxa/packages/fxa-auth-server/docs/clients.md

 ## Difference between same site and external consumers

-While other applications within your infrastructure would be ideally preapproved at the user point of view, external consumers should’nt be.
+While other applications within your infrastructure would be ideally preapproved at the user point of view, external consumers shouldn't be.
 This is why when we develop a service leveraging another site, the user gets a confirmation window.

 If you want to preapprove your own web applications and prevent users in your accounts userbase to have a confirmation window, set the `whitelisted` flag to `true`.